 The moral virtues most readily explained by sexual selection are those most conspicuously manifest in sexual courtship and relationships, and consistently valued in mate choice across cultures.
 Courtship generosity is the most obvious example, with clear parallels to ‘courtship feeding’ by animals,

-Miller also says that this type of generosity is direct at a non-kin and is not expected to be reciprocated.
+Miller also says that this type of generosity is directed at a non-kin and is not expected to be reciprocated.
 Hence, it qualifies as evolutionary altruism evolved through mate selection.

 I personally think that the “not expected to be reciprocated” should be explained better, since their expected reciprocation is sexual access to the female reproductive system, but otherwise, he’s right.